juandayz/Change-Roadblocks-by-Drugs-Plants/README.md

 Since i do not use road blocks for anything... i just change it by weed plants.. so if u wanna do the same:

-1-Replace your spawn_roadblock.sqf with the one provided here location : dayz_server.pbo\compile\
+1-Replace your spawn_roadblock.sqf with the one provided here location

 2-open your init.sqf find this line to manage the amount of fiber plants spawned.
 ```ruby